binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 As far as I know Firefox and Chrome are both working toward implementing Must-Staple in certificates, but I haven't seen or heard anything yet for Internet Explorer.

-### Firewall/Router {#network-countermeasures-firewall-router}
-I do not trust commercial proprietary routers.
-I have seen too many vulnerabilities in them to take them seriously for any network I have control of.
-Yes open source hardware and software routers can and do have vulnerabilities, but they can be patched.
-There are a few good choices here.
-Some of which also come with enterprise support if you want it.
-This means the software and the hardware, if you choose to obtain the hardware as well is open to inspection.
-The vendor also supplies regular firmware updates which is crucial for there to be any hope of having a system that in some way resembles a device that places a priority on your networks security.

-Most closed routers suffer from the [same problems](https://securityevaluators.com/knowledge/case_studies/routers/soho_service_hacks.php) I illustrate on my blog.
-They have active unsecured services that have little to nothing to do with routing and in many cases, you can not [Disable](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#disable-services-we-dont-need), [Remove](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#remove-services), or [Harden](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#secure-services) them.

-_Todo_

-Discuss egrees and other configurations that are often neglected.

-%% Mention that we touched on Routing Firewalls in the Lack of Segmentation section, and that there is a distinct difference between the functions of a router and a firewall

-### Wire Inspecting {#network-countermeasures-wire-inspecting}

-%% Linked to from web applications chapter

-_Todo_

-Here we want to discuss possible sensitive information flowing through your network.
-Authentication requests and data transmission for many things.
-Your web applications data-store (web app sitting in DMZ, data store on another segment), SMB, obtaining hashes, email accounts, any communications between machines (consider using SSH and/or SSL for everything to prevent the data from being intercepted and possibly modified over the wire.
-Consider internal networks just as malicious as the internet) syslog servers, health monitoring services, many things.
-Show a few tools that we can use and how to use them.
-Ethereal, Wireshark, http intercepting proxies.

-%% Show my blog posts on the topic.

-### Wi-Fi

-_Todo_

 ## 4. SSM Risks that Solution Causes

 ### Fortress Mentality